hzionn/myconfigs/README.md

 dotfiles push
 ```

-- `Git bare repo` is not suppose to store anything
-- but if there is a need to
+- `Git bare repo` is not suppose to store anything, but if there is a need to
 ```
 # add file or folder to repo
 alias dotfilesa='/usr/bin/git --git-dir=$HOME/.dotfiles/ --work-tree=$HOME add'

 # remove file or folder from repo
 alias dotfilesr='/usr/bin/git --git-dir=$HOME/.dotfiles/ --work-tree=$HOME rm -r --cached'
 ```